hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 Generic Use Case resource profiles are defined as open, i.e. allowing additional elements and rules which makes for a much for flexible template - it's open for use in wider contexts, but also means that the content of the resource is not closed, and applications have to decide how to handle content not described by the profile.

 Generic use case profiles are to remain definitional and do not include _Must Support_ or Obligation.
-Constraints are limited to defining the particular scope and typicaly include some type of fixed value or terminology constraint to describe the kind of concept.
+Constraints are limited to defining the particular scope and typically include some type of fixed value or terminology constraint to describe the kind of concept.
 Constraints are still minimal to avoid limiting downstream IG modelling choices.

 When a project that covers the scope of an AU Base generic use case profile that profile is moved to that project and deprecated in AU Base.
 For example:
 * the AU Core vital signs profiles started in AU Base and were moved to AU Core
-* AU eRequsting ServiceRequest profile started in AU Base as [AU Base DiagnosticRequest](StructureDefinition-au-diagnosticrequest.html) which is deprecated.
+* AU eRequesting ServiceRequest profile started in AU Base as [AU Base DiagnosticRequest](StructureDefinition-au-diagnosticrequest.html) which is deprecated.

 ### Maturity Levels